redblobgames/circular-obstacle-pathfinding/README.md

 Taken together, the internal and external bitangents between two circles constitute surfing edges between the circles.
-But what if a third circle blocks some of the surfing edges?
+But what if a third circle blocks one or more of the surfing edges?

 [Diagram with two fixed circles with bitangents drawn between them.
 A third circle can be moved so that it blocks some of the bitangents, graying them out.]

-If a surfing edge is blocked by another circle, we need to throw it out.
+If a surfing edge is blocked by another circle, we need to throw the edge out.
 To detect this case, we use a simple _point-line-distance_ calculation.
-For each obstacle other than the two obstacles on which the surfing edge terminates, we determine the distance from the surfing edge to the center of the obstacle.
-If the distance is less than the obstacle's radius, then the obstacle blocks the surfing edge, and we should throw it away.
+If the distance from the surfing edge to the obstacle's center is less than the obstacle's radius, then the obstacle blocks the surfing edge, and we should throw the edge away.

 To calculate the distance from a point to a line segment, use the following formula (from http://paulbourke.net/geometry/pointlineplane/):